 A limitation in this design is finding a diversity of participants who experienced this phenomenon in the classroom.
 For example, with their only being one high school and two middle schools in the district, this may limit the range of participants that I get to participate in the study.
 Additionally, if the characteristics of the participants are similar this can place an additional limitation on the possibility of generalizing the findings of my study.
 Although diversity among my participants is ideal, it may never be fully achieved in the study.
 This could affect my study in understanding the experiences teachers have with my phenomenon being studied.
 With limited time this can impact the opportunity to build trust with my participants during the interviews and focus groups.
 Specifically, with my participants, trust can be a restrictive factor, especially when participants are sharing confidential information.
 In this study, I only focus on the teachers as my participants.
 This study does not look at the perceptions of school administrators, parents, and central office personnel.
 The findings that will be produced from this study are from a suburban school system.
 It is not clear if the same finding will be found in an urban or rural school.

+Jason – good work on this paper – at this stage – there are specific concerns your committee will bring to the table about quality – including ethics and other areas they might seek out –but overall –for this paper –you have done a great job putting it all together and making a authentic effort at speaking to how the reader will trust your work.

+I really enjoyed working with you this semester and wish you the best as you continue this journey!
+Dr. B

+30/30

 References